CodePadawans/ataru/README.md

         12
     end

-That allows us to use them in the code snippets in `README.md` file:
+which allows us to use them in the code snippets in `README.md` file:

     ```ruby
     assert_equal @number + 1, 22